Hamilton Field Novato (94949) Real Estate & Buyer Guide

 Hamilton Wetlands and the Bay Trail: "where nature came back"

 The Hamilton Wetlands are a standout: this is a restored baylands landscape where tidal influence and habitat have brought wildlife back in a big way.
-It’s common to see birders posted up with binoculars and long lenses, especially during seasonal migrations, because the area can be a magnet for waterfowl and shorebirds.
-If you want a flat, wide, scenic walk—this is one of the best places in Marin to do it.
+It's common to see birders posted up with binoculars and long lenses, especially during seasonal migrations, because the area can be a magnet for waterfowl and shorebirds.
+If you want a flat, wide, scenic walk — this is one of the best places in Marin to do it.

 • Hamilton offers a rare Marin combo: flat, stroller-friendly trail access + big-sky bay views + real wildlife habitat, paired with parks that work for everyday life.

-The Skate Park: Located near the Hamilton Parkway entrance, it is a major 'entity' for teens.
+Field Note: The Skate Park: Located near the Hamilton Parkway entrance, it is a major 'entity' for teens.

 Ownership Costs: HOA(s) + Hamilton Mello-Roos/CFD